 The second installment of Matt Reeves and Robert Pattinson’s Batman franchise.
 Very little is known about the project at this point, but it will likely pick up on the Joker tease at the end of the first film.

 James Gunn turned his sights on Peacemaker, spinning off into his own show on HBO Max.
 Violent, funny, and with a sideways look at superheroes and vigilantism, Peacemaker falls into the same category of super fare as The Boys and Deadpool but still manages to hit the feels when it has to.
-There is no official release date for this project, and it wasn’t touched on in Gunn’s future plans.
+There is no official release date for this project, but Gunn confirmed it will happen sometime after Superman: Legacy.

 The Penguin (TBA)